What to expect during pregnancy

 What happens in pregnancy: Conception

-A home pregnancy test can show if a person is pregnant, but a doctor should confirm the result.
+A home pregnancy test can show if a woman is pregnant, but a doctor should confirm the result.

 Conception occurs when sperm from a male penetrates an egg from a female and fertilizes it.
 This usually happens in the woman's fallopian tube after ovulation.
 The result is a zygote — a unified sperm and egg cell.